Snebabe/Smurfs-Vs-Gargamel/docs/RAD.typ

 #figure(
-    caption: [Domain model for Smurfs vs. Gargamel], image("res/domain_model.png", width: 90%)
+    caption: [Domain model for Smurfs vs. Gargamel], image("res/domain_model2.svg", width: 90%)
-)

-The mockups should emphasize the core mechanics of the game.
-The board should be visible, together with the controls for purchasing smurfs. n early GUI mockup of the game:

-#figure(
-    caption: [GUI mockup],
-    image("res/mockup1.jpg", width: 60%)
 )

 The early rendering mockups should prioritize rendering a board, and the ability to place smurfs.
 After that, the existance of attackers should be added.
 Here follows an early rendering, together with an as of now, current rendering:

 #figure(
     caption: [Early rendering of the game],